portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 - begin work on "Guest Optimizations".
 - begin work on "Benchmarking Guest Performance".
 - sort multiple related citations into "References".
+- add pictures of virt-manager.
+- how to setup virtio disks (virtio, virtio-scsi).

 ## Table of Contents
 - [deploy-VFIO README](deploy-vfio-readme)